When one brings home their new French Bulldog puppy, there may be a question about the benefits of neutering and when to do so.

 Some breeders will have the new owner of a French Bulldog puppy sign a contract that promises to neuter or spay their French Bulldog within six months to a year from the dog’s birth.

-There is a general consensus among veterinarians that the best time to neuter a male dog is within six to nine months of birth.
+There is a consensus among veterinarians that the best time to neuter a male dog is within six to nine months of birth.
 It is possible to neuter male dogs later in adult years, but there are certain risks related to age, health, and weight that may occur.

 A French Bulldog owner must make this decision based on many factors; however, if the decision to neuter is made, it would be best to have the operation done before the first year after birth.

-So What Actually Happens With Neutering?
+What Happens With Neutering?

 This is a different procedure from sterilizing a dog, which works to prevent a male dog from reproducing, but does not surgically remove the male organs responsible for undesirable behaviors such as urine marking, mounting, and wandering to find a mate.

 What Happens First?